Stan: No, I didn't, Patti. Did you know that in the gay community, a hairy man is also known as a "Bear"?

-In gay slang, a "bear" is a hairy Manly Gay man with a delightful Carpet of Virility—and not always just on their chests.
+In gay slang, a "bear" is a Manly Gay man with a Carpet of Virility—and not always just on their chests.
 Very often bears are also voluptuously heavy set and at least middle-aged, but these are not definitive requirements.
-Exceptionally thin hairy guys in the bear community are often called "otters", younger hairy guys are often called "cubs" or "pups", and especially muscular bears are often called "muscle bears" or "bulls".
+Thin bears are often known as "otters", semi-hairy bears are "wolves", younger bears are "cubs" or "pups", Asian bears are "pandas", and especially muscular bears are often called "muscle bears" or "bulls".
 A "husbear" is a term some men use for their bearish boyfriends or husbands.

-Bears don't appear as often in entertainment for mainstream audiences, where gay stereotypesmore familiarto the audience predominate.
-But bears are common in the gay community and in LGBT-made works, and ubiquitous in modern gay porn and Bara Genre.
+Bears don't appear as often in mainstream entertainment, where gay stereotypes more familiar to the audience predominate.
+But bears are common in the gay community and in LGBT-made works, and hold a beloved niche in gay porn and Bara Genre.
 Where bears do appear, they announce themselves by their body type appearance, as the Bear is as much about Rule of Sexy as it is about subculture.

-Usually a subtrope of Manly Gay, and the polar opposite of The Twink (though "cubs" tend to have a similar disposition).
-Frequently overlaps with Badass, Big Beautiful Man, Cool Old Guy, Leather Man or Petting Zoo People.
-In fact this trope overlaps with Big Beautiful Manso often that some people would consider them the same trope—except that technically this trope is about body hair and the other trope is about body fat.
+Usually a subtrope of Manly Gay, and the aesthetic opposite of The Twink, though cubs are similar in disposition.
+Frequently overlaps with Big Beautiful Man, Cool Old Guy, Leather Man or Beast Man.
+In fact this trope overlaps with Big Beautiful Man so often that some people would consider them the same trope—except that technically this trope is about body hair and the other trope is about body fat.

 Though this trope always involves gay men, the targets of bearish interest need not always be gay.
 This trope can apply to straight men who gay men acknowledge as attractive for their bearish looks.
 For this to be objectively applied, it has to be deliberate in a story.
 For Real Life examples, the straight men have to have acknowledged their bear fanbase.
 All examples solely acknowledged by gay fans should go in LGBT Fanbase.